lukewire129/navigationbar-avaloniaui/README.md

 # AvaloniaUI AvaloniaNavigationBar Project

+### Motivation
+This NavigationBar was inspired by my friends Vicky and James' WPF NavigationBar.
+In addition to this, we have long been contributing together to WPF technology research, open-source activities, and activities such as NuGet packages.
+I would like to express my gratitude to my friends.

 ### Introduction
 This project is an example implementation of a user-friendly AvaloniaNavigationBar using the AvaloniaUI framework.
 AvaloniaUI is a powerful and flexible tool for cross-platform desktop application development.
 In this example, we demonstrate how to create a bottom navigation bar using the ListBox control, enhancing the efficiency and accessibility of the user interface.